-A strong core supports your entire body, prevents lower back pain, and helps you performance other exercises correctly.
+A strong core supports your entire body, prevents lower back pain, and helps you perform other exercises correctly.
 One of the best ways to train your core is through balance movements.

 Using a core balance disc during any exercise is a great way to challenge your muscles in far greater ways than you can through standard exercises like crunches or planks.